 Maureen Tibby took on the role of Trust Secretary in March 2017.
 She worked in Education (primarily higher education) for over 35 years and is now semi-retired.
 She continues to work on a consultancy basis supporting effective learning and teaching in higher education.
-Maureen is married to Jim Tibby who is a Trustee.
+Maureen is married to Jim Tibby.

 Mike Regan, originally a fibre optics system designer and now a laser safety consultant, Mike first met Bhante in the mid-1980s at the Birmingham Buddhist Vihara.
 Mike had the privilege of attending the very first Mahasi retreat held at Satipanya, in 2007.
 He joined the Trust as Treasurer in 2015.
 Mike resigned from the position of Treasurer for personal reasons in 2016.

 Anne Ashton was then one of the two Co-ordinator who ran Gaia house when Bhante was resident teacher from 2001–2005.
 She helped from the inception of Satipanya in 2002.
 She was instrumental in the acceptance of the trust deed by the Charitable Trust Commission.
 She continued as treasurer until 2006.

 Seetha Siriwardene, retired doctor, supported Bhante from the time he returned from Sri Lanka in 1998, helped to set up the centre in North London.
 And then chaired the new Satipanya Buddhist Trust from 2003 to 2011.

 Bryan Lester, a retired music teacher and presently composing, set up and ran the Bhikkhu Fund in 1998 to support Bhante.
 He then joined the Trust in 2003 and remained until 2007.
 During that time he took responsibility to change the charitable trust into a Limited Charitable Company.